 Travel à la Mode: 9 Things No One Tells You About Roadtripping in Iceland

 Getting to visit Iceland is a dream.
 Getting to visit twice, and have the opportunity to roadtrip around the entirety of the Ring Road was the trip of a lifetime, but there were a few things I wish I had known ahead of time.
 I am a planner and love planning vacations, so lots of research and thought goes into every trip we take.
 Surprisingly, through all my research, no one had said anything about the following nine things.
 If we had known these, it would have taken our trip to another level.
 They added unnecessary stress and conflict that could have been easily avoided.
+If you are planning to take a trip to the Land of Fire and Ice anytime soon, make sure you read on before you go.

 1. Watch Out for Parking Tickets